nozwock/ciphit/README.md

 -->

 ## Installation
-On shell run this command:
+- On shell run this command:
  ```sh
  $ python3 -m pip install ciphit --upgrade
  ```
-`ciphit` should be installed now.<br/>
+ > `ciphit` should be installed now.

-For a full list of arguments, run
+- For a full list of arguments, run
 ```sh
 $ ciphit --help
 ```